Skip to main content

 Building networks – joining the dots – supporting creative collaborations

-The remit of the partnerships goes beyond that of the “arts” and includes cultural and creative activity in all spheres – including areas such as heritage and the environment, STEM and digital creativity.
+The remit extends beyond the traditional arts to encompass cultural and creative activity from everywhere.
 The range of activities is limitless – everything from traditional and visual arts to coding and tech; music and opera to circus arts, comedy, street arts & spectacle; architecture & design to heritage; film, drama, theatre or dance to literature and creative writing.

-By establishing and building these networks, we aim to:
+By establishing and building these networks, LCYP's aim to:

-1 - Develop collaborative plans across local communities and between schools and creative out-of-school activities;
+1 - Develop collaborative plans across local communities and creative out-of-school activities;

 2 - Facilitate and develop new local creative initiatives, targeting different groups more effectively to ensure wider coverage; and